jfriedly/my-lisp/README.rst

 * Implement support for macros

 * Implement the single-character quote macro

+* Make the ampersand syntax check for no more than one symbol after the ampersand at function definition time, not at function calling time

 * Grep for "TODO" to find more things to do